The triangular theorem of eight and representation by quadratic polynomials: Introduction

 It turns out that no finiteness theorem will hold in general for normalized totally positive quadratic polynomials, and moreover that checking no proper subset will suffice. \begin{proposition} Let $\mathcal{Z}$ be a subset of the positive integers.
 For every proper subset $\mathcal{Y}\subsetneq \mathcal{Z}$ there exists a normalized totally positive quadratic polynomial that represents $\mathcal{Y}$ but does not represent $\mathcal{Z}$. \end{proposition}

-Proposition \ref{quadpolythm} will follow directly from the following result. \begin{theorem} Let $\mathcal{Z}$ be a subset of the positive integers.
-For every proper subset $\mathcal{Y}\subsetneq \mathcal{Z}$ there exists a triangular sum with cross terms representing $\mathcal{Y}$ but not representing $\mathcal{Z}$. \end{theorem}

-The class of {\it triangular sums with cross terms} corresponds to integral quadratic forms with even off-diagonal terms, just as the ordinary triangular sums correspond to diagonal quadratic forms.
+Proposition \ref{quadpolythm} will follow directly from the corresponding result for {\it triangular sums with cross terms}.
+This class corresponds to integral quadratic forms with even off-diagonal terms, just as the ordinary triangular sums correspond to diagonal quadratic forms.
 We refer to Section 3 for a precise definition of this subclass of quadratic polynomials.